-Above: The Swimmers by Tracy Murrell
+Above: Searching In Morocco I #2 by Tracy Murrell

 Tracy Murell is having an awesome year as an Atlanta-based visual artist.
 Her work was featured in Create Magazine, an indie global art bimonthly, New American Paintings, a juried exhibition in print, and on the cover of a scholarly text, Witnessing Girlhood: Toward Intersectional Tradition of Life Writing.
 She was also included in a year-long exhibition celebrating Atlanta artist at Hartsfield-Jackson Atlanta International Airport in Terminal T. While Murrell has been a working artist for the past ten years, having her first exhibition in 2009, it was only in the past year, she declared that being an artist would be her full-time job.
 Since making the declaration, Murrell decided to go the residency route of learning and exploring, so she applied to three residencies, Hambidge Creative Residency Program, Atlanta Printmaker’s Studio Emerging Artist Residency, and Green Olive Arts Residency in Morocco, and she received all three.
 And there are still four months left in the year.